dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 > Faced with a cascade of failures, this incurs super-quadratic (up to cubic) communication
     complexity which is sub-optimal.

-HotStuff pioneered a different approach, which allowed a linear implementation in the Partial Synchrony setting by utilizing 3-phase VPCBC.
+HotStuff pioneered a different approach, which allowed a linear implementation in the Partial Synchrony setting by utilizing 3-phase Verifiable CBC.
 The gist of the new approach is encapsulated by the following handover rule:

 >**The Handover rule:** When a leader starts a new view, it must learn the latest lock which is held by any Honest Validator.
 Validators will accept a leader proposal conditioned on it extending the highest lock they know.

-We dedicate a separate post to the [Handover rule](http://malkhi.com/posts/2025/01/handover/) and show how it can be materialized with linear word-Communication with either 2-phase or 3-phase VPCBC under different setting.
+We dedicate a separate post to the [Handover rule](http://malkhi.com/posts/2025/01/handover/) and show how it can be materialized with linear word-Communication with either 2-phase or 3-phase Verifiable CBC under different setting.
-Note that the difference between HotStuff and HotStuff-2 is simply whether 2 or 3 phases are used in VPCBC, but whether 2 or 3 phases are used matters a lot in materializing the Handover rule.
+Note that the difference between HotStuff and HotStuff-2 is simply whether 2 or 3 phases are used in Verifiable CBC, but whether 2 or 3 phases are used matters a lot in materializing the Handover rule.

 ---
 ---